 What Is a Margin Clause?

-Does your commercial property policy include a blanket limit?
-If so, your insurer may have added a margin clause to your policy.
+As a business owner, the last thing you need after a property loss is the surprise that your insurance does not cover you due to a margin clause in the policy.
+Many commercial property policies include a blanket limit that applies one limit to several properties or to several types of property.
+Your insurer may have also added a margin clause to your policy.
 A margin clause eliminates much of the benefit of a blanket limit.
 Thus, it is important to understand what it is and how it affects your property coverage.

 A blanket limit helps ensure that you have enough coverage if some of your property increases in value during the policy period.
 The limit may apply to more than one type of property, such as buildings and personal property.
 It may also apply to property at multiple locations.
 For example, suppose your property policy includes a $3 million blanket limit that covers buildings and personal property at two locations.
 If a loss occurs at either location, the entire $3 million limit will be available.

 Unlike a specific limit, a blanket limit provides a cushion that protects you if a portion of your property increases in value unexpectedly.
 For example, suppose that you add new equipment at one of your locations after your policy is issued.
 As a result, the value of your personal property increases from $500,000 to $650,000.
 If all of your personal property is destroyed by a fire, the $3 million blanket limit will be available.
 If you had insured that personal property under a $500,000 specific limit, your limit would have been exceeded.
 You would have had to pay the remaining $150,000 out of pocket.